raphaelvallat/antropy/docs/index.rst

 To see the code or report a bug, please visit the `GitHub repository <https://github.com/raphaelvallat/entropy>`_.

 Note that this program is provided with NO WARRANTY OF ANY KIND.
-If you can, always double check the results with another software.
+If you can, always double check the results.

 Acknowledgement
 ===============